vinod-amagi/amgdoc/artwork.md

 ##### Images available, but not as URLs accessible over internet
 <p align="justify">In cases where images are not available as publicly accessible URLs, the content provider / partner may upload the images into an Amagi-hosted S3 bucket.</p>

-**Files matching with Unique ID / SeriesId**
+**Files matching with Asset ID / SeriesId**
 <p align="justify">
-In cases where image file names match the unique id / series id, the association may be done automatically by the EPG system.
+In cases where image file names match the asset id / series id, the association may be done automatically by the EPG system.
 In this case, the ids should not have special characters including white-spaces.</p>

-**Files not matching with Unique ID / SeriesId**
+**Files not matching with Asset ID / SeriesId**
-<p align="justify"> In cases where image file names do not match the unique id / series id, the content provider / partner must provide the file names in the metadata. </p>
+<p align="justify"> In cases where image file names do not match the asset id / series id, the content provider / partner must provide the file names in the metadata. </p>

 ###### Images unavailable